 Be sure to also include the Chain of Custody form with your sample.

-Please note that if your vermiculite sample results are non-consistent with the Zonolite Attic Insulation product, the Trust is willing to test up to two more samples at no cost to you.
+Please note that if your vermiculite sample results are non-consistent with the Zonolite Attic Insulation product, the Trust is willing to test an additional sample at no cost to you.

 - Can I have my sample analyzed by the Trust before filing a claim?